graphql/graphiql/examples/graphiql-create-react-app/README.md

 ## GraphiQL `create-react-app` Example

-This example demonstrates how to transpile your own custom ES6 GraphiQL implementation bootstrapped with `create-react-app`, no config needed.
+This example demonstrates how to transpile your own custom ES6 and typescript GraphiQL implementation bootstrapped with `create-react-app`, no config needed.

 ### Setup